 I couldn’t select my Favourite Images of the Year without including one from the Intimate Landscapes Collection.
 For those of you not familiar with this Collection it came about as a result of seeking alternative ways to record the landscape when weather and light conditions for capturing the wider vistas were not suitable.
 This led to looking at the landscape in a more detailed and imaginative way in all conditions and differing locations from coast to rivers and forests.
 The titles, hopefully, will give you a clue to my interpretation at the moment of capture.

-A second image which I couldn't exclude is to be used on the front cover of the Visit Pembrokeshire Guide 2016 .
-At low tide, Druidston Haven is a half mile sandy beach, lying in front of high rocky cliffs facing west out into St Brides Bay.
-Two small streams drain onto the bathing water from steep sided pastoral land.
+A second image that I couldn’t exclude is to be used on the front cover of the Visit Pembrokeshire Guide 2016.
+At low tide, Druidston Haven is a half-mile sandy beach, lying in front of high rocky cliffs facing west out into St Brides Bay.
+Two small streams drain onto the bathing water from steep-sided pastoral land.
 The bathing water lies within the Pembrokeshire Marine Special Area of Conservation and the cliffs to the north and south form part of the Newgale to Little Haven Site of Special Scientific Interest.

 Would you believe it I get to my final selection and realise that all the ones I have chosen apart from one are from Wales !!!
 Nothing wrong with that as Wales has some wonderful landscapes and although I would have liked to have a wider variety of locations I did start the year off wanting to add to my Wales gallery so I can say at least that was achieved.
 Equally so I did want to start photographing the Peak District so although only a “small step” another objective was started.